-GAPS (Gifted And Physically disabled Scouts) is a program within Occoneechee Council that aims to improve the quality of Scouting experiences for all youth with disAbilities while staying true to the guiding principles of the Scout Oath and Scout Law.
+Special Needs and Disabilities – Serving Scouts with Disabilities is a program within Occoneechee Council that aims to improve the quality of Scouting experiences for all youth with disabilities while staying true to the guiding principles of the Scout Oath and Scout Law.

-The vision of GAPS is to be a committed resource for Scouts, Scouting families, volunteers and staff to support reaching maximum potential.
+The vision of the Special Needs and Disabilities Committee is to be a committed resource for Scouts, Scouting families, volunteers and staff to support reaching maximum potential.

-The GAPS committee’s purpose is to provide resources, guidance and training as tools to help adult leaders support inclusion of all Scouting families AND to offer support to Occoneechee Council staff in identifying needs in order to prevent crises.
-GAPS recognizes that trained volunteer leaders are enthusiastic about supporting Scouts with disAbilities.
+The Special Needs and Disabilities Committee’s purpose is to provide resources, guidance and training as tools to help adult leaders support inclusion of all Scouting families AND to offer support to Occoneechee Council staff in identifying needs in order to prevent crises.
+The committee recognizes that trained volunteer leaders are enthusiastic about supporting Scouts with disabilities.
 They understand the demands put on their patience and time, yet remain compassionate in accommodations for rank advancement.
-GAPS strives towards building self-esteem and feelings of accomplishment to enable successful outcomes for everyone in Scouting.
+The committee strives towards building self-esteem and feelings of accomplishment to enable successful outcomes for everyone in Scouting.